Thomas O'Ware

-Thomas O'Ware (born 20 March 1993) is a Scottish professional footballer who is the player/manager of club Kelty Hearts.
+Thomas O'Ware (born 20 March 1993) is a Scottish professional footballer manager and player, who most recently managed club Kelty Hearts.
 O'Ware, who plays as a defender, has previously played for Greenock Morton and Partick Thistle.

 Early life

 Born in Irvine, North Ayrshire, Troon resident O'Ware attended Queen Margaret Academy in Ayr.

 Playing career

 Youth

 After beginning his career with hometown team Troon Thistle boys club, O'Ware spent five years in the Rangers youth system at Murray Park, then a further two at Kilmarnock.
 He then signed for youth side Bonnyton Thistle, where he was part of the team that won the Under-19 Scottish Cup final.

 Morton

 O'Ware joined Greenock Morton in 2011.
 He made his début at left back in a Scottish Cup tie against Deveronvale on 19 November 2011.
 O'Ware also had a trial at EFL Championship side Middlesbrough.
 He broke into the Morton team at left back due to an injury to Ross Forsyth.
 In January 2012, O'Ware suffered a stress fracture to his tibia making him miss at least a month of Morton's season.
 O'Ware agreed one-year extensions with Morton in 2013, 2014 and 2015.

 In April 2016, O'Ware's good form resulted in him being awarded a two-year contract extension with the club.
 He won the Scottish Championship Player of the Month award for October 2016 and was twice named in the Scottish Championship Team of the Year in successive seasons.
 He also finished season 2016/17 as Europe's top scoring defender with 11 goals.

 This form brought him to the attention of a host of Scottish Premiership clubs, and he was linked with a move to his boyhood heroes Celtic in the summer of 2017, as Brendan Rodgers looked to solidify his back line.

 After the sacking of manager Jim Duffy in May 2018, O'Ware left the club seeking "a new challenge".
 Thomas featured at full-back, centre-back, centre midfield, and occasionally as a striker during his seven seasons at Cappielow.